tombomba/tombomba.github.io/_posts/2020-08-06-say-what-polygon-suggests-games-return-to-a-black-and-white-morality-in-games.md

 ---
 title: "Say what?
-Polygon urges a return to black and white morality in games"
+Polygon argues for black and white morality in games"
+fbog:
+  text: "The quick brown fox jumps over the lazy dog.
+As he does.
+Ya know."
 date: 2020-08-06 12:34 -0800
 ---